top of page

 As with the other situations on this list, you’ll need to talk with your dog’s regular vet for more information about dealing with the result of a head injury.
 You may also need to take your pet to a specialist.

 Vestibular disease is a condition affecting the vestibular nerve.
 The cause can range from inner/middle ear disease or disease of the brain.
 This often occurs suddenly and is most commonly seen in older dogs.
 Treatment is aimed at the underlying cause.
-A thorough examination with a veterinarian and diagnostics such as blood pressure measurement, x-rays and blood work can be important to look for an underlying cause.
+A thorough examination with a veterinarian and diagnostics such as blood pressure measurement, X-rays and blood work can be important to look for an underlying cause.
 In certain cases, advanced imaging may be required.

 Finally, a loss of balance may actually come from a seizure.
 Some dogs do not have full seizures that cause them to be completely unable to move, but they may still fall down suddenly in the middle of a seizure instead.
 If your dog seems to suddenly fall down, and especially if this happens along with a bout of incontinence, a seizure could be the cause.